adobe/places-scripts/.github/CONTRIBUTING.md

 you are expected to uphold this code.
 Please report unacceptable behavior to [Grp-opensourceoffice@adobe.com](mailto:Grp-opensourceoffice@adobe.com).

-## Have A Question?
+## Questions or Issues?

-Start by filing an issue.
+Start by filing an issue using the [issue template](ISSUE_TEMPLATE.md) .
 The existing committers on this project work to reach consensus around project direction and issue solutions within issue threads (when appropriate).